Ring Buffer

 Parameters:

-hint_sz the suggested size in bytes for the ring buffer (the actual size could be more than that because of alignement needs)
+hint_sz the suggested size in bytes for the ring buffer (the actual size could be more than that because of alignment needs)

 opts Bitwise inclusive OR of u_rb_opts_t values